Coronidium scorpioides: Taxonomy and naming

-The button everlasting is a herbaceous perennial plant that grows to 20–50 cm high from a woody rootstock.
-The woolly stems rise vertically and are unbranched, and are topped by the yellow flowerheads in spring.

 Distribution and habitat

-Coronidium scorpioides is found from the Gibraltar Range in northern New South Wales, south through the eastern part of the state into Victoria and southeastern South Australia as well as Tasmania.
+Coronidium scorpioides is widespread and common from near the Queensland-New South Wales border, through Victoria to Port Lincoln in South Australia as well as in Tasmania.
 It grows on heavier more fertile soils, such as brown clay or clay-loam, derived from basalt, or sandstone-shale, in open forest under such trees as narrow-leaved peppermint (Eucalyptus radiata), Sydney peppermint (E. piperita), brown barrel (E. fastigata), grey gum (E. punctata), manna gum (E. viminalis) or Blaxland's stringybark (E. blaxlandii), or in more open woodland under scribbly gum (Eucalyptus sclerophylla) and narrow-leaved apple (Angophora bakeri).

 Ecology

 Coronidium scorpioides resprouts after bushfire, some plants taking as little as 16 weeks to flower.